 wandering in the neighborhood or elsewhere.

 Teach kids to stay away from wild animals such as bats, raccoons, skunks, and

 If your child has been bitten by an animal, especially if it was an unknown dog

 or wild animal:

-bite area well with soap and water and cover the bite with a clean bandage.
+area well with soap and water and cover the bite with a clean bandage.

 Call your doctor right away and go to the nearest emergency